-- 20-24 manila envelopes (not folders)
+- 10-12 manila envelopes (9×12″ size)

-- A black, permanent marker
+- A permanent marker

 - Income: Pay stubs, W-2s, 1099s, interest statements, dividend statements.
-Also include jury duty pay.
+Also, include jury duty pay.

-- Medical expenses: Receipts from doctors, dentists, hospitals, labs, pharmacies, vision centers, etc. Also receipts for any payments made to purchase health, dental, and vision insurance.
+- Medical expenses: Receipts from doctors, dentists, hospitals, labs, pharmacies, vision centers, etc. Also, receipts for any payments made to purchase health, dental, and vision insurance.

 - Charitable donations: Include receipts for cash donations, as well as donated items (clothes, toys, cars, etc.).

 - Real estate papers: Year-end mortgage interest statements, real estate tax documents, home owner’s insurance receipts, and other paperwork associated with casualty losses to your home.
 If you made home improvements, include their receipts here.
-They may/may not be tax deductible (talk to your financial advisor), but at least you’ll know where they are.
+They may/may not be tax-deductible (talk to your financial advisor), but at least you’ll know where they are.

 - Property and sales tax papers: Receipts for paying taxes on cars and other vehicles subject to personal property tax.
 Also, sales receipts for big-ticket items.